-Page 8

 ARTS & ENTERTAINMENT

 America the Beautiful Shows Ugly Truth

 by Bianca Dragan '10 & Kate Moore '12

 SENIOR EDITOR AND OPINION EDITOR

 The phrase "America the Beautiful" used to refer to the geography of our country.
 Today, Americans are more enthralled by the attractiveness of our nation's

-disorders on the glamorous images of celebrities and skinny models that they see constantly on TV and in magazines.

-Roberts interviews nearly 200 women and reports that only two thought of themselves as beautiful.
-In the beginning of the documentary, he poses the question to the viewers, "Who

-When Robplastic surgery.
+www.laurietobyedison.co

 America the Beautiful exposes America's unhealthy obsession with beauty.
+In another interview, a young

-In another interpeople - not its landscape.
+people - not its landscape.